Arrive in the Berkshires

 Since opening in 1999, MASS MoCA has become one of the world’s premier centers for making and showing the best art of our time.
 With annual attendance of 120,000, it ranks among the most visited institutions in the United States dedicated to new art.
 More than 80 major new works of art and more than 50 performances have been created through fabrication and rehearsal residencies in North Adams, making MASS MoCA perhaps the most fertile site in the country for new art.
 The museum thrives on making and presenting work that is fresh, surprising, and challenging.
 Kidspace at MASS MoCA is a not to miss for families.
 It is a contemporary art gallery, studio, and educational programs promote the understanding and teaching of art through experiential learning opportunities designed for elementary and middle school students, teachers, and families.

 WTF Picnics on Family Friday nights, include picnicking and free tickets!
 Bring a picnic and join other families on the front lawn before curtain.
-Then it is buy one Main Stage adult ticket at full price, and child is Free.
+Then it is, buy one Main Stage adult ticket at full price and a child is free.
 Perfect for the summer musical!
 Through 56 years, the Festival’s goals remain constant: to attract top talent, cultivate young artists, produce reinterpreted versions of classics and new plays from gifted playwrights and to continue to attract audiences with the quality and ambition of our work.

 Available EVERY day, our hands-on Discovery Room at Hancock Shaker Village offers make-and-take crafts, Shaker costumes to try on, a demonstration beehive, child-sized looms and “Mary Jane” a fiberglass cow that can be milked.
 Kids 6 and under are free at HSV, and 7 to 12-year-olds only $4.
 This beautifully restored village, set amongst acres of farm, woodland, and pasture, is home to the premier collection of Shaker buildings and artifacts.
 Graceful Shaker furniture, crafts, and household items are exhibited in 20 historic buildings, each an architectural gem.
 The Round Stone Barn, most famous of all Shaker buildings, is a testament to Shaker efficiency, innovation, and design.
 See the Village come to life through tours, exhibitions, demonstrations, and participatory activities.
 Talk with artisans working in authentic Shaker shops.
 Learn about the heritage breed animals that roam the pastures and the heirloom crops in the gardens while soaking up the beauty of Shaker architecture.
 Sing along to “Simple Gifts.”
 Your children can even take a lesson with a “Shaker” schoolteacher.